dhchenx/mmkit-features/README.md

 A light-weight Python library to extract, fuse and store multimodal features for deep learning.

 ## Objectives
-1. To extract and fuse various features from multimodal datasets in a rapid and easy manner;
+1. To extract, store and fuse various features from multimodal datasets in a rapid and easy manner;
 2. To provide a common foundation framework for storage and retrieving of multimodal data.

 ## Modalities